tomcotter7/gpt-cotts/gpt-cotts-fastapi/notes.md

 find & replace: `:%s/old/new/g`

 # Networking
+## IPs
+Find IP address on Linux: `ifconfig | sed -En 's/127.0.0.1//;s/.*inet (addr:)?(([0-9]*\.){3}[0-9]*).*/\2/p'`

+# WebApps
+## Backends
-## FastAPI
+### FastAPI
 A python framework for building APIs.
 Homepage is [here](https://fastapi.tiangolo.com/).
-Once the app is set up - following the documentation - you can run it with: `uvicorn main:app --host 0.0.0.0 --port 8001`, to serve it externally.
-## IPs
-Find IP address on Linux: `ifconfig | sed -En 's/127.0.0.1//;s/.*inet (addr:)?(([0-9]*\.){3}[0-9]*).*/\2/p'`

-# Other Topics
+Find a tutorial [here](https://www.travisluong.com/how-to-build-a-full-stack-next-js-fastapi-postgresql-boilerplate-tutorial/) on using FastAPI as a backend for a NextJS app.
-## Conciousness
+## Deploying
-[Consciousness in AI](https://arxiv.org/abs/2308.08708).
-TODO: Fill out some notes on this Galileo's Error.
-TODO: Fill out some notes on this

-# PowerBI
+### Nginx
+Find a tutorial [here](https://www.travisluong.com/how-to-deploy-next-js-fastapi-and-postgresql-with-shell-scripts/) explaining how to deploy a FastAPI / NextJS app using Nginx & PM2 with shell scripts.
+### PM2
+PM2 a application manager that ensures the app is online 24/7, you can run it with `pm2 start %command%`.
+Pretty cool, here are the [docs](https://pm2.keymetrics.io/)
-## Slicers
+## Frontend
-[Video](https://www.youtube.com/watch?v=c_MjL1Cngbs) on default value for slicers.
+### Tailwind / CSS
+Keeping a `fixed` position element to use the parents width (even though it is floating) - `style={{width: 'inherit'}}`

 # Programming Languages
 ## Mojo